BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 The calculation of the best estimate shall take into account expected future developments that will have a material impact on the cash in- and out-flows required to settle the insurance and reinsurance obligations over the lifetime thereof.
-For that purpose future developments shall include demographic, legal, medical, technological, social, environ­­ mental and economic developments including inflation as referred to in point (2) of Article 78 of Directive 2009/138/EC.
+For that purpose future developments shall include demographic, legal, medical, technological, social, environ­­ mental and economic developments including inflation as referred to in point (2) of Article 78 of Directive/EC.

 ##### Article 30